PEACE & JUSTICE EVENTS CALENDAR

 Regularly Updated Courtesy of Gray Panthers of Metro Detroit

 This Calendar of events includes activities of a wide range of groups so long as these groups support our common dedication to peace and justice.

 To submit an event for the calendar, send information to firstname.lastname@example.org

 name of event, date/time, name of speakers (if any), URL or other contact information to join the meeting.
-Or submit HERE.
+Or use the Google Form and submit HERE.
 We do not post general meeting notices, only those with an issue focus/speaker.
 Gray Panthers of Metro Detroit does not claim to endorse all positions of groups with events posted on this calendar.